Help

 What does "Find alts" do?

-What happens when I click "Remove span N"?
+What happens when I click "Remove block N"?

 Does the Refine tab require an AI key?